Frederick Nicholls Crouch: Music career

+His most famous song is "Kathleen Mavourneen".
+It inspired several films.
+Clara Mulholland wrote the novel Kathleen Mavourneen published in 1890.
+Marie Doran wrote the four act play Kathleen Mavourneen published in 1918.
+He set the poem Donna Dear a by the British poet Katherine Ashton Simpson to music.

 During his years in the United States, Crouch composed two operas and unsuccessfully tried various musical undertakings (i.e., conducting, singing and teaching).
 Well traveled after the Civil War, Crouch eventually settled in Baltimore, Maryland.

 He was married four times, and was the father of 17 children, including the famous French courtesan Cora Pearl.

 He died on 18 August 1896 in Portland, Maine, and was buried on Confederate Hill in Baltimore's Loudon Park Cemetery.

 Marriages and children

 In 1832, he married the contralto Lydia Pearson in Plymouth.